shauray8/Trachea/README.md

 <br>
 I can use cnn for this (MFCC's') <br>
 convert wav files to spectrograms and use them to train the model (??)
+I think converting audio to spectrograms it should give kind of good results

 ### TODO
 * learn about speech (cause I know nothing about it)